johnthebelovedcoder/ContraLock/CASL_AUTHORIZATION_IMPLEMENTATION.md

 6. Includes performance optimizations with caching
 7. Integrates with existing authentication system

-The system is designed to be secure, scalable, and maintainable while providing fine-grained access control for the Delivault platform.
+The system is designed to be secure, scalable, and maintainable while providing fine-grained access control for the ContraLock platform.